-The Everest region has it all, sheer beauty, dramatic massive mountains, friendly people, adventure trails and an experience that will stay with you forever.
+The Everest region has it all, sheer beauty, striking massive mountains, friendly people, adventure trails, and an experience that will stay with you forever.
 The exciting expansive views will leave you mesmerized.
 Standing at the base camp of the world’s tallest mountain and trekking up to the famous and classic view of Mt.
 Everest from Kala Patthar is truly breathtaking.
-If you really want to enjoy going to altitude you need 2 nights in Namche Bazaar on the way up.
+If you really want to relish going to altitude you need 2 nights in Namche Bazaar on the way up.

 When planning your trek into the Everest region you need to consider the months listed above.
 Do you want to be there when the base camp is very busy and alive with climbers aiming for the summit?
 Do you want to have clearer sky’s for good photography?
 You need to consider this in your planning.

 The best climbing season for Everest in April and May each year.
 Although the last couple of years of climbing on Everest have been stopped by a massive avalanche and earthquake.
 But the trail back to full capacity with lots of people in the Everest Trek.
-The better weather months are always going to have more people and its crowded on the trek route.
+The better weather months are always going to have more folks and it’s crowded on the trek route.

 In addition, many people know a few about Nepal but they know much about Mount Everest.
 And trekking in the Everest region is the dream for everyone.
 This trek starts from Lukla – a gateway to the Everest region around 45 minutes flight from Kathmandu or from Phaplu.